Home

 Open-source projects

-I have some personal open-source projects.
+I listed some personal open-source projects.

-Today, I mainly develop R packages to improve development workflows and help everyone to have access to great tools allowing to share their nice work more easily.
+You will find R packages to improve development workflows and help everyone to have access to great tools allowing to share their nice work more easily.
 This is driven by ‘Rmd first’ method, package development and git management tools like:

 • {SDMSelect}: 1.
 Covariate selection procedures on GLM and GAM.
 2. Species distribution modelling.